F2HEAL/VHP-Vibro-Glove2/doc/Hardware.md

 We used the board developed in the [Google Audio-to-tactile](https://github.com/google/audio-to-tactile) project (Big thanks!).
 It is an open source board with a Nordic nRF52840 MCU.

-It's not commercially available it this form and needs to be produced from the specifications provided [here](https://github.com/google/audio-to-tactile/blob/main/extras/doc/hardware/index.md).
+It's not commercially available in this form and needs to be produced from the specifications provided [here](https://github.com/google/audio-to-tactile/blob/main/extras/doc/hardware/index.md).

 # Components